Explore the latest books of this year!

 4.0

-In 1954 a fisherman is found dead in the nets of his boat, and a local Japanese-American man is charged with his murder.
-In the course of his trial, it becomes clear that what is at stake is more than one man's guilt.
-For on San Piedro, memory grows as thickly as cedar trees and the fields of ripe strawberries - memories of a charmed love affair between a white boy and a Japanese girl; memories of land desired, paid for, and lost.
-Above all, San Piedro is haunted by the memory of what happened to its Japanese residents during World War II, when an entire community was sent into exile while its neighbours watched.
+• NATIONAL BESTSELLER • PEN/Faulkner Award Winner • A gripping, tragic, and densely atmospheric masterpiece of courtroom suspense—one that leaves us shaken and changed.
+"Haunting ....
+A whodunit complete with courtroom maneuvering and surprising turns of evidence and at the same time a mystery, something altogether richer and deeper." —Los Angeles Times San Piedro Island, north of Puget Sound, is a place so isolated that no one who lives there can afford to make enemies.
+But in 1954 a local fisherman is found suspiciously drowned, and a Japanese American named Kabuo Miyamoto is charged with his murder.
+In the course of the ensuing trial, it becomes clear that what is at stake is more than a man's guilt.
+For on San Pedro, memory grows as thickly as cedar trees and the fields of ripe strawberries—memories of a charmed love affair between a white boy and the Japanese girl who grew up to become Kabuo's wife; memories of land desired, paid for, and lost.
+Above all, San Piedro is haunted by the memory of what happened to its Japanese residents during World War II, when an entire community was sent into exile while its neighbors watched.

 3.9

-High in the pine forests of the Spanish Sierra, a guerilla band operating behind the lines of Franco's army prepares to blow up a vital bridge.
-Robert Jordan, a young American volunteer, has been sent from the Republic to handle the dynamiting.
-In the mountains he finds the dangers and the intense comradeship of war - and he discovers Maria, a young woman who has escaped from Franco's rebels...
+• High in the Spanish Sierra, a guerrilla band prepares to blow up a vital bridge.
+Robert Jordan, a young American, has been sent to handle the dynamiting.
+There he finds the intense comradeship of war.
+And there he finds Maria who has escaped from Franco’s rebels.

 For Whom the Bell Tolls